divyaankt/divyaankt.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hey there!!
 I'm Divyaank Tiwari, a Quantitative Software Developer (SDE-II) working at MSCI.
 I completed my BE in Computer Engineering from Sardar Patel Institute of Technology in 2020.
 I'm an inquistive person, interested primarily in the Systems domain of Computer Science.
-In my free time, I can be found whiling away my time at subreddits like [r/cscareerquestions](https://www.reddit.com/r/cscareerquestions), [r/programming](https://www.reddit.com/r/programming/) and [r/Cricket](https://www.reddit.com/r/Cricket/) as well as browsing through [Hacker News](https://news.ycombinator.com/news).
+In my free time, I can be found whiling away my time at subreddits like [r/cscareerquestions](https://www.reddit.com/r/cscareerquestions), [r/programming](https://www.reddit.com/r/programming/) and [r/Cricket](https://www.reddit.com/r/Cricket/) or browsing through [Hacker News](https://news.ycombinator.com/news).